Please note

 At Geneva Airport

-Children travelling alone are met by our staff, wearing Le Rosey Camps uniform, and driven to camp.
+Children travelling alone are met by our staff, wearing Le Rosey uniform, and driven to camp.
+Our team will also accompany them back to the airport on departure day.

 Outside these dates and time frame, transportation is the responsibility of the parents.